 Most recently, in August 2022, President Biden signed into the law the Inflation Reduction Act of 2022, or the IRA.
 Among other things, the IRA has multiple provisions that may impact the prices of drug products that are both sold into the Medicare program and throughout the United States.
 Starting in 2023, a manufacturer of a drug or biological product covered by Medicare Parts B or D must pay a rebate to the federal government if the product's price increases faster than the rate of inflation.
 This calculation is made on a drug product by drug product basis and the amount of the rebate owed to the federal government is directly dependent on the volume of a drug product that is paid for by Medicare Parts B or D. Additionally, starting in payment year 2026, CMS will negotiate drug prices annually for a select number of single source Part D drugs without generic or biosimilar competition.
 CMS will also negotiate drug prices for a select number of Part B drugs starting for payment year 2028.
 If a drug product is selected by CMS for negotiation, it is expected that the revenue generated from such drug will decrease.
-The effect of Inflation Reduction Act of 2022 on our business and the healthcare industry in general is not yet known.
-There remains a large amount of uncertainty regarding the federal government's approach to making pharmaceutical treatment costs more affordable for patients.
+Additional state and federal health care reform measures are expected to be adopted in the future, any of which could limit the amounts that federal and state governments will pay for health care products and services, which could result in reduced demand for certain biopharmaceutical products or additional pricing pressures